-APIDT intends to sell its address holdings in three separate stages via a Sale by Tender process.
+APIDT sold its address holdings in three separate stages via a Sale by Tender process.

-In Stage 3, the block of address space being sold will be subdivided into smaller blocks.
-Tenders may be submitted for one or more (or all) of these blocks.
+In Stage 3, the block of address space being sold was subdivided into smaller blocks.
+Tenders could be submitted for one or more (or all) of these blocks.

 Stage 3: 43.192/11